Hans D. Strauch, a Lesley University Trustee and president of the Mosse Foundation, established the new fund.

 The Strauch-Mosse Endowed Fund for Visiting Artists has been established through a $1 million gift.
 This commitment through the Mosse Foundation will fund visiting artists at the University, in keeping with the University’s mission toward cultural and artistic literacy as a bedrock of a democratic society.

-The fund is established as Lesley University plans to relocate the Art Institute of Boston at Lesley University from Boston’s Kenmore Square to Porter Square in Cambridge.
+The fund is established as Lesley University plans to relocate the Lesley University College of Art and Design from Boston’s Kenmore Square to Porter Square in Cambridge.
 The new facility will house street level art galleries and exhibition space, infusing the commercial district with cultural activities and the energy of students in artistic exploration.

 The University has a long tradition of attracting compelling artists and writers from various disciplines through its schools.
 Recent visiting artists have presented a diverse panorama ranging from internationally acclaimed Chinese installation artist Xu Bing and graphic artist Luba Lukova to former Poet Laureate Robert Pinsky and Wicked author Gregory Maguire.